Stutimp/Predicting-Creditworthiness-A-Logistic-Regression-Approach-to-Loan-Risk-Classification/README.md

-## credit-risk-classification

-### Project on Supervised learning
+## Predicting Creditworthiness: A Logistic Regression Approach to Loan Risk Classification

-### Overview
+# Project Overview
+This project focuses on supervised learning, specifically building and evaluating a logistic regression model to predict the creditworthiness of borrowers using a dataset of historical lending activity.
+The goal is to determine whether a loan is likely to be healthy (low risk) or high risk based on various borrower characteristics.

-This analysis aims to train and evaluate a model based on loan risk.
-I will use a dataset of historical lending activity from a peer-to-peer lending services company to build a model that can identify the creditworthiness of borrowers.
-Here, I am provided a dataset of historical lending activity from a peer-to-peer lending company.
-This dataset comprises 77,536 rows (data points) and eight columns (features).
-The columns here are loan size, interest rate, borrower income, debt-to-income ratio, number of accounts, derogatory marks, total debts, and loan status.
+The analysis involves training and evaluating a model based on loan risk using data from a peer-to-peer lending services company.
+The dataset contains 77,536 rows (data points) and eight columns (features), which include loan size, interest rate, borrower income, debt-to-income ratio, number of accounts, derogatory marks, total debts, and loan status.

-Based on the provided dataset, using a machine learning model,  I will predict the loan status of the borrowers if those loans are from the healthy or high-risk loan credit category.
-Here, I am trying to identify the creditworthiness of the borrowers by building two machine learning models and testing both models to predict the loan status of the borrowers and pick the best model for the company.
+Using this dataset, I will develop a machine learning model to predict whether the loans belong to the healthy or high-risk credit category.
+The primary objective is to assess the creditworthiness of borrowers by building and testing two machine learning models, then selecting the best-performing model for the company.

 ### Generation of two Machine Learning Models, they are, Machine Learning Model 1 and Machine Learning Model 2, using Original data and resampled dataset separately:

+## Steps Taken

+1. **Data Preparation:**

  First, I loaded the provided dataset in a CSV form into jupyter notebook using pd.read_csv(), then after some exploratory analysis, I separated the data into labels and features, with 'variable and 'X' variable.
 I checked the balance of my target values.
+I split the dataset using `train_test_split` into X_train, X_test, y_train, and y_test to create a model, named as Machine Learning Model 1.

+ 2. **Logistic Regression Model:**

-I split the dataset into X_train, X_test, y_train, and y_test to create a model, named as Machine Learning Model 1, train the model, and predict with 'X' data to predict the target values to compare the performance and accuracy of my model.
+ Then I trained the model, and predicted with 'X' data to predict the target values to compare the performance and accuracy of my model.
 Finally, I evaluated my model's performance by computing an accuracy score, generating a confusion matrix, and a classification report.

+ 3. **Evaluation Metrics:**

 In the analysis, I further resampled my training data with the RandomOverSampler module from the imbalance learn library , in order to create another model named as,Machine Learning Model 2 to evaluate the model's ability to detect the performance improvement of minority classes by balancing the dataset.

 ## Outcomes